openworkload/swm-core/README.md

+[This](https://github.com/skyworkflows/swm-core) is a core workload management daemon of Sky Workload Manager.

 Sky Workload Manager (SkyWM or SWM) is a comprehensive solution for HPC workload management that makes it easy to manage the workload across multiple clusters, scale almost infinitely, automatically move jobs and data between clusters and cloud and much more.

 Key benefits of the solution are the following:
    * Multiple Cloud Integration